marklechner/raven/README.md

 - Follow the existing modular architecture
 - Write tests for new features
 - Update documentation as needed
+- Use mock collector for testing new features
 - Validate configurations using the built-in validator

 ## Future Improvements

 - [ ] Additional news sources (X, Mastodon, etc.)
+- [ ] Markdown, Slack, JIRA and Email delivery mechanisms
-- [ ] Alternative LLM backends
+- [ ] Alternative (non-local/non-ollamaLLM backends)
 - [ ] Advanced filtering options
 - [ ] Web interface
 - [ ] Alert system for critical news
 - [ ] Historical data analysis
 - [ ] Automated vulnerability correlation
 - [ ] Enhanced third-party risk analysis
-- [ ] Batch processing mode
 - [ ] Export capabilities
+- [ ] Parallel processing for collectors

 ## License

 This project is licensed under the MIT License - see the LICENSE file for details.